 However, federated search as it is implemented in most organizations today falls short of users’ expectations.

-What are the Limitations Of Federated Search?
+What Are the Limitations Of Federated Search?

-The traditional federated search technology is not designed to achieve that.
+Traditional federated search technology is not designed to achieve that.

 The main limitation of federated search comes from the fact that it is based on search time merging.